 Lisbon, Portugal is known for its pastel-painted neighborhoods, historic trams, scenic viewpoints and soulful music echoing through old alleyways.
 This hillside capital, perched along the Tagus River, blends old-world charm with a creative, youthful energy that keeps travelers coming back.

-Whether you’re visiting for a few days or exploring the city on a Mediterranean cruise, here are 10 things Lisbon, Portugal is known for—and what not to miss along the way.
+Whether you’re visiting for a few days or exploring the city or exploring the city on a Mediterranean cruise, here are 10 things Lisbon, Portugal is known for—and what not to miss along the way.

 1. The Yellow Trams of Lisbon